dpghoshal/gogolghoshal/posts/2013-05-11-a-long-hiatus.md

 </p>

 <p style="margin-bottom: 0;" align="LEFT">
   <span style="font-family: Sans;">Looking back, I realize now what had happened.
 About two years back (a few days after I wrote my last post), I got heavily involved in a project that lasted more than eight months.
 Then a </span><span style="font-family: Sans;"><i>relatively less </i></span><span style="font-family: Sans;">hectic project for almost three months.
 Then I moved to a new city.
-Amid all these stress that I let build up for more than a year , my habit of regular writing took a hit.</span>
+Amid all these stress that I let build up for more than a year, my habit of regular writing took a hit.</span>
 </p>

 <p style="margin-bottom: 0;" align="LEFT">